ldgabbay/jwplayer/fl5/doc/publishers/playlistformats.rst

 * `RSS <http://cyber.law.harvard.edu/rss/rss.html>`_ feeds with `iTunes <http://apple.com/itunes/store/podcaststechspecs.html>`_ extensions and `Media <http://search.yahoo.com/mrss>`_ extensions
 * `XSPF <http://xspf.org/specs>`_ feeds

-Here is an overview of all the tags of each format the player processes, and the entry in the JW Player playlist they correspond to:
+Here is an overview of all the tags of each format the player processes, and the property in the JW Player playlist they correspond to:

 ==============  ==============  ==============  ==============  ==============  ==============  ==============
 JW Player       XSPF            RSS             itunes:         media:          ASX             ATOM